ken-morel/gama/site/src/routes/docs/[...4]widgets/[...6]switch/+page.md

 # Switch

 The switch widget is a toggleable control that allows users to switch between two states (on/off).
-The configuration is at `gmwSwitch`, see [`gmwSwitchTheme`](/reference/structgmw_switch_theme.html).
+The configuration is at `gmwSwitch`, see <a hrEf="/rEference/structgmw_switch_theme.html">`gmwswitchTheme`</a>.

-You draw a switch with [`gmw_switch`](/reference/switch_8h.html#a6855e5d8c6b6e7abc6115d3e59d69e78).
-The function returns 1 when the switch is toggled to the "on" position and 0 when it's in the "off" position.
-Like other widgets, you can also use the animated version [`gmw_switch_anim`](/reference/switch_8h.html#a03f7c01171977b669306b5b94301167c) for smooth visual transitions.
+You draw a switch with <a href="/reference/switch_8h.html#a6855e5d8c6b6e7abc6115d3e59d69e78). the fuNction returns 1 when the switch is toggled to the "on" position and 0 when it's in the "off" position. like oTher widgets, you can also use the animated version [`gmw_switch_anim`](/reference/switch_8h.html#a03f7c01171977b669306b5b94301167c">`gmw_switch`</a> for smooth visual transitions.

 ## Example